 - Attractive Design: Self-service kiosks are easy to locate and can be designed in ways that beautifully showcase a company’s brand, while enhancing their public-facing image.

-What are the Disadvantages of a Self-Service Kiosk
+What Are the Disadvantages of a Self-Service Kiosk?

-While they can provide a host of profound benefits to both companies and consumers, self-service kiosk are not without a few drawbacks.
+While they can provide a host of profound benefits to both companies and consumers, self-service kiosks are not without a few drawbacks.
 And while these negatives don’t generally outweigh the positives, they should still be noted before making a purchasing decision.

 - Lack of Customer Engagement: Since most of a kiosk’s services are handled digitally, without 1-to-1 human interaction, there is no personal touch.
 A machine, while useful and quick, can’t handle all problems and there are some grievances that a customer might have that are more complicated than what would be appropriate for a kiosk to handle.